godotengine/godot-website/collections/_release_4_4/entry-highlights-jolt-physics-module.md

 title: Jolt physics module
 blockquote: <span class="highlight">Jolt</span> into action
 text: |
   The Jolt module has been the _de facto_ physics engine for many Godot developers since its inception in late 2022, so it only made sense to promote it to an official addon for more users to find.
-[Jolt](https://github.com/jrouwe/JoltPhysics) itself is actually a standalone open source physics engine by [Jorrit Rouwe](https://github.com/jrouwe), Lead Game Tech Programmer at Guerrilla Games, who helped immensely with the Godot bindings.
+[Jolt](https://github.com/jrouwe/JoltPhysics) itself is actually a standalone open source physics engine by [Jorrit Rouwe](https://github.com/jrouwe) who helped immensely with the Godot bindings.

   Now the Godot Jolt maintainers have taken it one step further: integrating the module into the engine directly.
 A process that ended up requiring over 500 files and 115 thousand lines of code!